πŸ• Dogs

 πŸ“ Sourcing

-• Reputable breeders
+• Reputable breeders are another option if you prefer.

 πŸ’‰ Immunization Schedule